-Well, 2017 is in its last few weeks; pretty soon, we will be ringing in the new year!
+Well, the year is wrapping up; pretty soon, we will be ringing in the new year!
 It’s a time for us to start new.
 We make vows to go to the gym more, eat better, stay organized, and accomplish career or school goals.

 As Catholics, it’s important to keep spiritual goals at the top of our list.
-While it’s true that every day is a day to start over, we have time now to pray over how God is calling us to grow spiritually in 2018.
+While it’s true that every day is a day to start over, we have time now to pray over how God is calling us to grow spiritually in the coming year.

 Everyone is going to have their own list because everyone’s journey to heaven is different.
 God speaks to us in different ways, we connect with some prayers and saints more than others, and have prayer lives in accordance to our schedules and vocations.

 10 Ideas For A Better Spiritual Life In The New Year

 With that said, here are some ideas for improving our spiritual lives in the New Year.

 1. Learn about the saints

 I’m going to admit this here and now: Until I got a liturgical calendar last year for Christmas, I had no idea that almost every day, a saint is recognized in the Church!
 I knew Catholics love to celebrate and honor the saints, but seeing at least one saint’s name on the calendar almost every day showed me I didn’t know as much as I thought I did.

 Given this, you can take time in the New Year to learn more about the saints.
 Whether it is just a fact about the saint of the day, learn about one saint per week, or read a book about a saint every month, saints are wonderful role models for how we should live as Catholics.